marcos-sem-s/datacamp-exercises/Introduction to SQL/01 - Relational Databases.md

 - [ ] You can find this information by looking at a diagram of relationships between tables.
 - [ ] You can find this information by looking at the values in each field for each table.
 - [x] You can find this information by looking at a database schema.

+> Awesome work.
+Database schemas show data types for each field in all tables, and they also show relationships between tables.
+Looking at a schema is an excellent way to get to know a new database!

 <br>